| CONDUCTING AIR TIGHT

 must be administered within eight (8) hours

+of the time of the accident.
 It is a good idea to accompany the claimant

 to the doctor's office to ensure that the test